stac47/stac47.github.io/_drafts/ruby_and_curses_tutorial.md

 | Text with good highlight            | Curses::A_TOP                |
 | Best highlighting                   | Curses::A_STANDOUT           |

+Defining color attributes is done with the `Curses.init_pair(pair, fg, bg)`.
+A pair for colors are associated to an id.
+For instance, if you want to use red color to write on a blue background, you can define a key pair as shown below:

+{% highlight ruby %}
+Curses.init_pair(1, Curses::COLOR_RED, Curses::COLOR_BLUE)
+{% endhighlight %}

+To turn this pair into an attribute, you have to use the `Curses.color_pair(pair)` function.

+Now, previously described attributes can be OR'ed to be used altogether and passed to the `Curses.attrset(attr)`.
+In the following code snippet, "Hello World" will blink on the screen written in red on a blue background.

+{% highlight ruby %}
+Curses.attrset(Curses.color_pair(1) | Curses::A_BLINK)
+Curses.addstr("Hello World")
+{% endhighlight %}

 # Using windows

 Using the functions exposed by the *Curses* module will implicitly work on the